-The American Rescue Plan has increased and expanded eligibility for ACA plan subsidies for the 2021 and 2022 plan years.
+The American Rescue Plan Act of 2021 has increased and expanded eligibility for ACA plan subsidies for the 2021 and 2022 plan years.

 What Is Short-Term Health Insurance?

-Short-term health insurance is a type of insurance plan that provides temporary medical insurance during “in-between” stages, like if you’ve been laid off from your job and lost your coverage but don’t qualify for a new workplace health insurance plan yet.
+Short-term health insurance is a type of insurance plan that provides temporary medical insurance during “in-between” stages, like if you’ve been laid off from your job and lost your coverage but don’t yet qualify for a new workplace health insurance plan.

-- Immediate coverage: You can secure health insurance quickly and oftentimes don’t see a gap between your old insurance and short-term coverage.
+- Immediate coverage: You can secure health insurance quickly and often don’t see a gap between your old insurance and short-term coverage.

 - Cancel whenever: If you find a new plan elsewhere, like through a new job, you can cancel your insurance anytime without facing a penalty.